 characteristic of a feature [ISO 19101]

-NOTE A feature attribute type has a name, a data type and a domain associated to it.
+NOTE: A feature attribute type has a name, a data type and a domain associated to it.
 A feature attribute instance has an attribute value taken from the value domain of the feature attribute type.

-EXAMPLE 1: A feature attribute named ‘colour’ may have an attribute value “green” which belongs to the data type “text.”
+EXAMPLE 1: A feature attribute named ‘colour’ may have an attribute value “green” which belongs to the data type “text”.

-EXAMPLE 2: A feature attribute named ‘length’ may have an attribute value “82.4” which belongs to the data type “real.”
+EXAMPLE 2: A feature attribute named ‘length’ may have an attribute value “82.4” which belongs to the data type “real”.